awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 SQS action does not support [SQS FIFO Queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFI-queues.html)\.
 Because the Rules Engine is a fully distributed service, there is no guarantee of message order when the SQS action is triggered\.

-For more information, see the [Amazon SQS Developer Guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)\.
+For more information, see the [Amazon Simple Queue Service Developer Guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)\.
+If you use a customer managed AWS KMS CMK to encrypt data at rest in Amazon SQS, the service must have permission to use the CMK on the caller's behalf\.
+For more information, see [Key Management](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-key-management.html) in the *Amazon Simple Queue Service Developer Guide*\.

 ------